bjornarprytz/bjornarprytz.github.io/trails/plapp.md

     - [Microcharts](https://github.com/dotnet-ad/Microcharts)
     - [OxyPlot](https://github.com/oxyplot/oxyplot)
 - Add a mechanism where 'new' DataPoints are created in the context of their data series (i.e. with data type + id filled in)
-- Look into refactoring `ToViewModel`/`ToModel` code
-- ViewModels should be able to instantiate other ViewModels (in the same name space)
-  - use internal models to hydrate ViewModels as not to expose them through the interface
-  - E.g. ApplicationViewModel should do ((TopicViewModel)iTopicVM).Hydrate(topicData)

 - Investigate if event subscription ([example](https://github.com/bjornarprytz/Plapp/blob/master/Plapp.ViewModels/ViewModels/BaseTaskViewModel.cs)) can cause a memory leak.
 - Fix DataSeries not being Saved on `Topic.OnHide()`
 - Sketch UI Layout